busy-spin/busy-spin.github.io/docs/_posts/2024-05-19-q-idiomatic.markdown

 Only base data structure Q has is list.
 All Other data structures are derived using list.

-List
 ```shell
 q)1 2 3
 1 2 3
 ```

-For an example dictionary data structure can be viewed as two list with same length.
+For an example **dictionary** data structure can be viewed as two list with same length.

 ```shell
 q)`a`b`c!1 2 3